cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **1. String:**

   Strings are just pieces of text.
 What makes a string a string is the quotation marks around it.
-It can be double("") or single('') quotes, or backticks(\`\`), it doesn't matter, but you need to be consistent throughout your code.
+It can be double("...") or single('...') quotes, or backticks(\`\`), it doesn't matter, but you need to be consistent throughout your code.
 Don't mix both.

   JS uses 16 bits to encode a single string element.
 But some characters (such as emojis) are represented with two character positions (2 blocks of 16 bits).